ajel477/Moody-player-MERN-Application/README.md

 3. Based on the detected mood (Happy, Sad, Angry, or Neutral), the application fetches relevant songs from the database
 4. Play/pause songs using the intuitive audio player interface

-## API Endpoints 🔌

-- `GET /songs?mood={mood}` - Get songs based on mood
-- Additional endpoints documentation coming soon...

-## Contributing 🤝

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License 📝

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments 🙏

-- face-api.js for facial expression detection
-- All contributors who have helped with the project